SakshiiYadav/Regex-Matching-Web-Application-Flask/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

+### Note:
+I have later deployed this app on AWS as I have not enrolled for paid services the website is not secured and everytime the instance stops and restarts the IP address changes for it.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).